StochasticBiology/hypertraps-ct/README.md

 The code to generate/curate these datasets is in `Scripts/`.
 Run at least these from the command line:
   * `infer-verify.sh` -- generates verification datasets using code in `Verify/` (and runs HyperTraPS on the command-line)
   * `infer-tests.sh` -- generates tests of various parameters and experiments using code in `Verify/` (and runs HyperTraPS on the command-line)

+You can also run HyperTraPS from the command-line for the TB and other scientific case studies (but you can also do this within R)
   * `prepare-all.sh` -- Bash script using the code below in `Process/` to set up TB dataset.
-TB is processed using `cook-data.sh`.
+TB is processed using `cook-data.sh` (this can also be done in R, in `tb-case-study.R` below)

-You can also run HyperTraPS from the command-line for the TB and other scientific case studies (but you can also do this within R)
   * `infer-tb.sh` -- runs HyperTraPS on the command-line for TB case study (this can also be done in R, in `tb-case-study.R` below)
   * `infer-others.sh` -- runs HyperTraPS on the command-line for other scientific case studies (this can also be done in R in the demo script)